open-turo/eslint-config-react/README.md

 Turo eslint configuration for react.
 The config expects that Typescript is being used as it extends `eslint-config-typescript`.

+## Relevant notes

+The `eslint` configurations in this repo extend `@open-turo/eslint-config-typescript/legacy`; as it is the base TS eslint config that supports our existing front-end codebase.

+However, if you are creating a new React project and you think you would benefit from having the configurations in this repository extend the default `@open-turo/eslint-config-typescript` config instead, please raise an issue and/or feel free to create a PR to add a new default that extends it, and rename the current configurations to `legacy` and `legacy-extended` respectively.
+We are not doing that for now to reduce maintenance burden, as it would be unused.

 ## Usage

 Install the package and all of its peer dependencies: